 Heat Pump conversion: $125

-Your payback period is the time to earn a net profit from your solar panels.
+Your payback period is the time to achieve an ROI on your solar panels.
 It will vary based on the average sunlight in your area, the rate your utility charges per kilowatt of power, and their rated capacity.
 Cusseta has extremely high daily sunlight levels, so you could recoup your investment in as little as 11.9 years per 5 kW of rated capacity.

 Solar energy is on par with other forms of renewable energy.
 They have inexpensive upkeep and today's systems can work in a variety of conditions.